 From the super strong espresso, to specific laundry days.
 Unheard of government bureaucracy and bottles of seven-day deodorant!

 Cheese in the cabinet?
 Somewhat odd.
 But with worms jumping out?
-It had gone really bad!
+It had really gone bad!
 “Throw it out!”
 I shrieked.
 “Get it out of here right away!”
-But Mario insisted we keep it.
+But Hubby insisted we keep it.
 “Just in case.”
 We didn’t want a repeat episode of The Scissors…

 “Come on dear,” I told him.
 “Get real.
 Even your father could never want cheese with worms in it!
 He’ll thank us for getting rid of it!”

 “Throw it out?”
 Papà bellowed when we showed it to him.
 “The worms are the best part.
-Have a taste!”
-We didn’t stay to watch him eat.
+Yum, have a taste!”
+We didn’t stay to watch.
 But I guess it was part of his war-years frugality.
 Any and all food must be eaten.
 Especially such rare and precious protein!
 Surely those worms were chock full of it!

 About Worm Cheese: